May Founder’s Letter

-SYMOR- START YOUR MONTH OFF RIGHT
+SYMOR - START YOUR MONTH OFF RIGHT

-Share your talents and be part of the SYMOR COMMUNITY.
+SYMOR COMMUNITY.
 Calling all talented individuals: singers, musicians, comedians, spoken word and entertainers.
 This is YOUR TIME TO SHINE!

 Step back in time and tour the Museum.
 Listen and learn about the artists that performed on Historic Jefferson Street from Jimi Hendrix, Etta James, James Brown, Little Richard, Peggy Gaines, Jimmy Church, Frank Howard Jackie Shane, Ike and Tina Turner and more.

-For those of you celebrating your birthday this month,
+For those of you celebrating your birthday this month, HAPPY BIRTHDAY!!!!

 Please come and tour the Museum as we continue to ensure that our history, our sound and our culture is visible and thriving.